sohaib1khan/AICat/README.md

 - **Interactive Command-Line Interface**: Engaging ASCII art and user-friendly prompts make interactions pleasant.
 - **Error Handling**: If either platform (Bard AI or GPT-3) encounters an issue or fails to provide an answer, AiCat gracefully informs the user without crashing.

-## Docker Environment Setup
+## Docker Environment Setup (Recommended Method)

-AiCat comes with an easy-to-use Docker environment setup script named `env_setup`.
+AiCat comes with an easy-to-use Docker environment setup script named `aicat`.
 This script:

 - Creates a `Dockerfile` and `docker-compose.yml` tailored to AiCat's requirements.
 - Sets up a Python environment with all the necessary packages.